US sanctions 3 North Korean officials for human rights abuse

-WASHINGTON (AP) — The Trump administration has imposed sanctions on three senior North Korean officials for human rights abuses in the isolated country.
+WASHINGTON (AP) — The Trump administration imposed sanctions Monday on three senior North Korean officials for human rights abuses in the isolated country.

-U.S. officials say the sanctions are intended to call attention to “brutal” censorship and human rights abuses as well as the death of American captive Otto Warmbier (WARM’-beer).
+U.S. officials said the sanctions are intended to call attention to “brutal” censorship and human rights abuses as well as the death last year of American captive Otto Warmbier.

-The Treasury Department says the officials have important roles in government agencies previously placed under sanctions.
-It was not clear what role any had in the treatment of the 22-year-old student from Ohio who died after being detained in North Korea last year.
+The Treasury Department said the officials have important roles in government agencies previously placed under sanctions.
+It was not clear what role any had in the treatment of the 22-year-old student from Ohio who died in June 2017 shortly after he was released from 17 months of captivity in North Korea.

-The sanctions announced Monday freeze any U.S. assets the officials may have and make it illegal for any U.S. entity to conduct financial transactions with them.
+Treasury Secretary Steven Mnuchin said North Korea was committing “flagrant and egregious abuses of human rights and fundamental freedoms.”

 Most Read Nation & World Stories